Embedding a website accessibility toolbar doesn’t work for ADA compliance, 508 compliance or materially improving the accessibility of your website.

 Once again, read that last line: I thought their widget was the cure-all?

 Their pricing for manual audits is fair on the surface.
-If they maintain price consistency after an inquiry and come through with a good, detailed audit, I’d have no qualms with their manual audit prices.
+If they maintain price consistency after an inquiry and I knew they’d deliver a thorough, quality audit, I’d be okay with it but that’s a large assumption.